oplS16projects/FP1/README.md

        (list (item (tt "*dies*")))
        (list (item (tt "*the fox says nothing*")))))
 ```
 As you can see, my slide is formatted in "top" and has been given the title "What Does The Fox Say?"
 The 'next keyword is what sequences the content.
 When the presenter hits the right arrow key, it will reveal the next part of the slide.
 The 'alts keyword creates a somewhat complex seqeuence of text.
 It expects a list of lists and clears the screen after it's done outputting the current list.
-So if the screen currently says "*becomes fox whisperer*" and the presenter hits next, the screen will be cleared and the line "*marries cute, indpendent lady fox*" will be printed.
+So if the screen currently says "*becomes fox whisperer*" this means we're currently at the end of a list, and when the presenter hits next, the screen will be cleared and 'alt will enter the new list by printing "*marries cute, indpendent lady fox*"

 Here are some screenshots of my output.